Last updated: 9th June 2020

 When you’re ready to make an offer on a property, a Mortgage in Principle will show you’re serious and in a position to buy.

-To get a Mortgage in Principle (sometimes called an Agreement in Principle), you’ll have to answer some basic questions about yourself and pass a credit check.
+To get a Mortgage in Principle (sometimes called an Agreement in Principle or a Decision in Principle), you’ll have to answer some basic questions about yourself and pass a credit check.

 Depending on the lender, you’ll either get a hard or soft credit check.
 A soft credit check is recorded on your credit history, but if you’re rejected for the loan your credit score won’t be harmed.